Takelot I: Reign

 Takelot I was the son of Osorkon I and Queen Tashedkhons, who ruled Egypt for thirteen years according to Manetho.
 Takelot married Queen Kapes, who bore him Osorkon II.
 Initially, Takelot was believed to be an ephemeral 22nd Dynasty Pharaoh since no monuments at Tanis or Lower Egypt could be conclusively linked to his reign – or even mentioned his existence, except for the famous Stela of Pasenhor, which dates to Year 37 of Shoshenq V.

-However, since the late 1980s, Egyptologists have assigned several documents mentioning a king Takelot in Lower Egypt to this newly-discovered Takelot (now Takelot I), rather than the previously-known Takelot (now to be called Takelot II).
+However, since the late 1980s, Egyptologists have assigned several documents mentioning a king Takelot in Lower Egypt to this newly discovered Takelot (now Takelot I), rather than the previously known Takelot (now to be called Takelot II).
 Takelot I's reign was relatively short when compared to the 30+ year reigns of his father Osorkon I and son, Osorkon II.
 Takelot I, rather than Takelot II, was the king Hedjkheperre Setepenre Takelot who is attested by a Year 9 stela from Bubastis, as well as the owner of a partly robbed Royal Tomb at Tanis as the German Egyptologist Karl Jansen-Winkeln reported in a 1987 Varia Aegyptiaca 3 (1987), pp. 253–258 paper.
 Evidently, both king Takelots used the same royal prenomen: Hedjkheperre Setepenre.
-The main difference between Takelot I and II is that Takelot I never employed the Theban-inspired epithet 'Si-Ese' "Son of Isis" in his titulary, unlike Takelot II.
+The main difference between Takelot I and II is that Takelot I never employed the Theban-inspired epithet Si-Ese "Son of Isis" in his titulary, unlike Takelot II.

-As Kenneth Kitchen writes in the third (1996) edition of his book on The Third Intermediate Period in Egypt:
+As Kenneth Kitchen writes in the third (1996) edition of his book The Third Intermediate Period in Egypt: